AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 During training, the network learns the weights and biases used in each gate for each layer.
 In detail, it learns:
 - how much old information to forget, through the Forget gate (weights `Wf`, `bf`)
 - how much new information (`x`) to incorporate, through the Input gate (weights `Wi`, `bi`)
-- wieghts for calculation of new state based on current input and previous state(weights `Wh`, `bh`)
+- weights for calculation of new state based on current input and previous state(weights `Wh`, `bh`)
 - how much of cell state to output to the Output gate

 Parameters updated during training an LSTM